EVV Good Faith Effort Exemption Requests

-The map shows which states have sent in a Good Faith Effort Exemption Request regarding EVV implementation.
+The map below shows which states have sent in a Good Faith Effort Exemption Request regarding EVV implementation.
 In compliance with the Cures Act, states have until November 30, 2019 to submit these requests to the Centers for Medicare & Medicaid Services.

 What is a Good Faith Exemption Request?